wwlib/ww-draw/README.md

-wwdraw - a time-based drawing replay library
+ww-draw - a time-based drawing replay library

 Note: To run a pixijs demo of drawing replay, use: